-Over the past year, DHCD has made significant progress toward increasing the number of affordable housing units and working with localities to create competitive and sustainable communities.
+Despite DHCD needing to take an active role in the emergency response, DHCD has maintained committed to making progress on the goals outlined in the plan.
+Over this year, DHCD has made significant progress toward increasing the number of affordable housing units and working with localities to create competitive and sustainable communities.